pythonlover02/Proton-Sarek/README.md

 ## Installation:
 1. Download a release from the release page
+2. Now follow the instruction of the installation for Flatpak Steam or Native Steam

 ##  *Native*

-  2. Create a ~/.local/share/Steam/compatibilitytools.d/ directory if it does not exist.
+  3. Create a ~/.local/share/Steam/compatibilitytools.d/ directory if it does not exist.

-  3. Extract the release inside
+  4. Extract the release inside

-  4. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.
+  5. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.

-  5. Restart and thats it!!!
+  6. Restart and thats it!!!
 Enjoy :P

 ## *Flatpak*

-  2. Create a ~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/ directory if it does not exist.
+  3. Create a ~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/ directory if it does not exist.

-  3. Extract the release inside
+  4. Extract the release inside

-  4. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.
+  5. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.

-  5. Restart and thats it!!!
+  6. Restart and thats it!!!
 Enjoy :P

 ## Credits:
 This this project also uses many 3rd party code and patches, i just do little patches so everything works well with an older DXVK, go support them, they are the ones that do the heavy work